MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-coclasses.md

 ## A simple example of a COM component

 Here's a simple example of a COM component written using C++/WinRT.
-This is a full listing of a mini-application, so you can test the code out if you paste it into the `pch.h` and `main.cpp` of a new **Windows Console Application (C++/WinRT)** project.
+This is a full listing of a mini-application, so you can try the code out if you paste it into the `pch.h` and `main.cpp` of a new **Windows Console Application (C++/WinRT)** project.

 ```cppwinrt
 // pch.h